A Florida woman saw a crack forming in her condo and told herself, 'You have to run to save your life' - KTVZ

 Monteagudo is one of the survivors of a partial building collapse last week.
 Rescue teams are still searching through the debris, having recovered 18 people who were killed, in hopes of finding answers for the families of the 145 people still unaccounted for.
 And investigators are on the scene to try to discover what initiated the horror.

-Monteagudo told CNN’s Chris Cuomo that the evening before the collapse, she put her pills and her credit cards in her purse and lit the candle for the Lady Guadalupe, a catholic icon symbolizing protection against bad things.
+Monteagudo told CNN’s Chris Cuomo that the evening before the collapse, she put her pills and her credit cards in her purse and lit the candle for the Lady Guadalupe, considered a national symbol and matriarch for Mexicans and Mexican-Americans, as well as an important Catholic figure.

 She went to bed, but around 1:00 a.m. she was woken by what she called a “rare force.”